The Anvil: ANU

 On 16 August 1819, more than 60,000 people ﬂooded into St Peter’s Field from all over Manchester.
 They came in peace, united in their passion for the right to vote.
 But as the speeches began, armed troops on horseback charged into the crowd, killing 15 and injuring more than 600.
 The Peterloo Massacre was a pivotal moment in British history, a landmark on our road to democracy.
-And now, MIF is marking its 200th anniversary with an extraordinary day of performance, poetry and music.
+During the Festival, MIF marked the 200th anniversary with an extraordinary day of performance, poetry and music.

 What would make you take to the streets?

 One of Europe’s most thrilling theatre companies, ANU created a series of 15 artistic interventions in Manchester city centre, all completely free.
 From theatre and dance to soundscapes and visual art, this day-long immersion is inspired by those who died at Peterloo – but also by the lives, stories and concerns of those living in Manchester today, from zero-hours contracts to climate change, forging a vital new connection between 1819 and our 21st-century city.